How to Calculate Average of Top 5 Values in Excel (5 Methods)

 Formula Breakdown:

-INDIRECT(E5&”:”&F5)→ This function will lock the reference cell E5 and F5.
+INDIRECT(E5&”:”&F5)→ This function will lock the reference cells E5 and F5.

-ROW(INDIRECT(E5&”:”&F5))→ This function will take the Starting Number value 1 and Ending Number value 5.
+ROW(INDIRECT(E5&”:”&F5))→ This function will take the starting number value 1 and ending number value 5.

-LARGE(IF(C5:C12>0, C5:C12), ROW(INDIRECT(E5&”:”&F5)))→ The IF function will check if there is any blank cell, if not then the function returns the cell C5:C12 and as we said before, the LARGE function will find the 5 largest value.
+LARGE(IF(C5:C12>0, C5:C12), ROW(INDIRECT(E5&”:”&F5)))→ The IF function will check if there is any blank cell, if not then the function returns range C5:C12 and as we said before, the LARGE function will find the 5 largest value.

 AVERAGE(LARGE(IF(C5:C12>0,C5:C12),ROW(INDIRECT(E5&”:”&F5))))→ This function will calculate the average of the return result.